h2non/Sencha-WebSocket/README.md

 ### WebSocket JavaScript API specification

 The current implementation is based on the W3C JavaScript API specification (dated 09.20.2012).
-Note WebSocket protocol is under continuous development and improvement, so this means is still experimental.
+Note WebSocket protocol is under continuous development and improvement, so that means is still experimental.

 See <http://www.w3.org/TR/2012/CR-websockets-20120920/>